Richard S. Gebelein: Military Service

+Colonel Gebelein was awarded several commendations during his military career including: the Legion of Merit, the Bronze Star, Army Commendation Medal, and Army Achievement Medal.
+Additionally, Gebelein received the Delaware Conspicuous Service Cross and the Delaware National Guard Medal.

 Court of Bosnia and Herzegovina

 On August 1, 2005, Paddy Ashdown, High Representative for Bosnia and Herzegovina, appointed Gebelein to Section I for War Crimes of the Criminal and Appellate Divisions and to Section II for Organised Crime, Economic Crime and Corruption of the Criminal and Appellate Divisions of the Court of Bosnia and Herzegovina.
 He was appointed for a two-year term.